 However, there is no need to write long comments — short queries or refutations of claims are welcome.
 Longer comments are also welcome, but if a comment becomes very long, we would encourage you to think about submitting it as a standalone paper to PiHPh: we welcome this kind of discussion.

-However, readers are welcome to submit multiple comments — we hope that on occasion conversations may occur between author and commenters.
+However, readers are welcome to submit multiple comments on any paper — we hope that on occasion conversations may occur between author and commenters.

 Ad hominem comments are not allowed, and PiHPh will impose civility in comments (there is no place in comments for words like 'stupid' or 'absurd').